torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 The ncr53c8xx always tries to attach all the controllers.
 Option 0x80 has not been added to the ncr53c8xx driver, since it has been reported to confuse users who use this driver since a long time.
-If you desire a controller not to be attached by the ncr53c8xx driver at Linux boot, you must use the 'excl' driver boot option.
+If you desire a controller not to be attached by the ncr53c8xx driver at GNU/Linux boot, you must use the 'excl' driver boot option.

 10.6 SCSI BUS checking boot option.